ismailarilik/ismailarilik.github.io/index.markdown

 layout: home
 ---

-Welcome to My Personal Website!
+Hey there, welcome to my personal website!
+Please don't be shy; come and meet me. =)

 I am a Lead Software Engineer working at [FactSet](https://www.factset.com/).
-I am a [Silver Sponsor](https://joinmastodon.org/sponsors) of [Mastodon decentralized social media platform](https://joinmastodon.org/).

-I am interested in Frontend Development and have skills on Vue.js, React and Express frameworks.
+I am interested in Frontend Development and have skills on Ruby on Rails, Vue.js and React.

 I am always open to new exciting opportunities so feel free to contact me anytime.